-A project manager exhibits capabilities in line with the Skills Framework for the Information Age (SFIA) and the Queensland Public Service Workforce Capability Success Profile.
+A project manager exhibits a combination of capabilities from Skills Framework for the Information Age (SFIA) and the Queensland Public Service Leadership competencies for Queensland Framework.

 Within the SFIA profile, the project manager has level 5 capabilities, i.e. ensure and advises on the skills outlined below.

 Refer to the framework for descriptions of the seven levels of responsibility and accountability.

 SFIA skills level descriptor